RegulusAlpha/sd-webui-watermark/README.md

 # 🔖 SD WebUI Watermark Extension

-This extension automatically adds a customizable **text or image watermark** to the bottom-right of saved generations in **Stable Diffusion WebUI Forge**.
+This extension automatically adds a customizable **text or image watermark** to images saved in **Stable Diffusion WebUI Forge**, and provides a powerful UI tab for **batch watermarking** existing images.

 ---

 ## ✨ Features

+### ✅ Automatic Watermark on Save
-* ✅ Enable/disable watermark globally or via Quicksettings checkbox
+- Enable/disable watermark globally or via Quicksettings
-* 🔋️ **Text watermark** mode:
+- **Text watermark mode**:

-  * Custom watermark string
+  - Custom string
-  * Set font name (must match `.ttf` in `assets/fonts/`)
+  - Font (must be `.ttf` in `assets/fonts/`)
-  * Adjustable font size
+  - Adjustable font size and opacity
-  * Choose text color: white or black
+  - White or black text color
-* 🖼️ **Image watermark** mode:
+- **Image watermark mode**:

-  * Upload your own transparent PNG
+  - Upload transparent PNG
-  * Resize with a max dimension limit
+  - Auto-resizes to max dimension
-  * Adjustable opacity
+  - Adjustable opacity
-* 📊 Watermark placement: bottom-right with customizable margins
-* 📂 Watermark is burned into the final saved image
+- **Watermark placement**:
+  - Bottom-right (default), bottom-left, top-right, top-left
+  - Or set custom X/Y coordinates
-* ⚡ Fully compatible with **WebUI Forge**
+- Fully compatible with **WebUI Forge**
-* 🧠 Stable and lightweight, triggered only at image save
+- Triggered only at image save, lightweight and stable

+---

+## 🧰 New Watermark Tab (Batch Processing)

+A dedicated **"Watermark" tab** is now available in the UI with:

+- Drag-and-drop upload for multiple images
+- Optional input directory to include folder contents
+- Optional output directory:
+  - If blank: overwrites images in place
+  - If set: saves new watermarked images there
+- Independent settings (text/image, position, font, etc.)
+- Live preview gallery of watermarked results

+---

+## 🖼️ Watermark Placement Options

+Set position with:

+- `"bottom_right"` (default)
+- `"bottom_left"`
+- `"top_right"`
+- `"top_left"`
+- `"custom"` (with `watermark_custom_x` and `watermark_custom_y`)

+Can be controlled via **Quicksettings** or in the batch tab.

 ---